Torreya californica (California Torreya)

 3. GROWTH HABITS of Genus Torreya in California

 3A.
-MULTI-STEMMED adaptations for shaded or steep habitats
+MULTI-STEMMED ADAPTATIONS for shaded or steep habitats

 3.B A profusion of BASAL SPROUTS for keeping the ROOTS alive